5 or 6 days

 What is the food like?

 Breakfasts and dinners around the campfire at your camp spots out in the wilderness are a real highlight of the trip.
-Your guide will orchestrate the meal times, however everybody will muck in to help fuel the adventure with as much fun and deliciousness as possible.
-Breakfasts will vary between eggs, potatoes, cheese, fruit, oatmeal, pancakes and yogurt.
-Lunches depending on the day of the expedition will be bagels with lox salmon, various soups and pastas, sandwiches, cheese and crackers, and plenty of fruit and snacks such as trail mix, beef jerky, and energy bars.
+Your guide will orchestrate the meal times, however, everybody will muck in to help fuel the adventure.
+Breakfasts will vary between eggs, potatoes, cheese, fruit, oatmeal, pancakes and yoghurt.
+Lunches, depending on the day of the expedition, will be bagels with lox salmon, various soups and pasta, sandwiches, cheese and crackers, and plenty of fruit and snacks such as trail mix, beef jerky and energy bars.
 Dinners will be fish tacos, steak wraps, pasta dishes or other tasty and hearty options to keep you energised.

 What is the accommodation like?

-In Valdez before and after the expedition, you'll stay at the Harbor Inn, a quiet hotel on the waterfront with all the usual amenities and short walk into town for Valdez' selection of restaurants and bars.
+Before and after the expedition you'll stay at the Harbor Inn in Valdez, a quiet hotel on the waterfront with all the usual amenities and short walk into town for Valdez' selection of restaurants and bars.
 You'll have a big breakfast here on day 2 to fuel the start of your adventure.
-Depending on availability, you may stay at Mountain Sky Hotel & Suites in Valdez before and after your expedition.
+Depending on availability, you may stay at the Mountain Sky Hotel & Suites.

 Welcome to Alaska

-Touch down in Anchorage and meet your guide at the airport.
-Have a quick stretch of the legs before settling in for the 6-hour drive over to the coastal port of Valdez.
-The journey is a beautiful one as you make your first forays deeper into Alaska, past the imposing Chugach mountain range and along the Matanuska Valley.
-There is always something to look at all the way to Valdez, and your host will pull over a few times for a scenic lookout and a stretch of the legs.
-On arrival at Valdez you can check in to your hotel and get some well-earned rest, the adventure starts in the morning!
-Your host will give you a 10-litre and a 20-litre dry bag to pack your personal gear for the expedition this evening so that you're all set for the morning.
+Touch down in Anchorage and meet your guide before settling in for the stunning 6-hour road trip over to Valdez.
+You’ll pass the imposing Chugach mountain range and head deeper into Alaska along the Matanuska Valley.
+There’s always something to look at, and your host will pull over so you can get a better look and stretch your legs.
+Once in Valdez, you can check into your hotel and get some well-earned rest, the adventure starts in the morning!
+Your host will give you a 10-litre and 20-litre dry bag to pack your personal gear for the expedition so that you're all set for the morning.

 The journey begins